There are people

 Fulfill the Emmaus Wish List

-If you like to bake, please know that our Emmaus guests are so appreciative of cookies, cakes, pies…sweets of any kind.
+Attention Bakers!!!
+We welcome homemade treats for our guests.
+If you're a baker, know that our Emmaus guests appreciate cookies, cakes, pies…sweets of any kind.